Norman Marous: Personal life

 Marous is a Charter Sustaining Life Member of the Aerospace Education Foundation.
 He holds life memberships in the Air Force Historical Foundation, Air Force Association, Air Force Sergeants Association, Noncommissioned Officer Association, Noncommissioned Officer Academy Graduates Association, American Legion, Disabled American Veterans of America, National Guard Bureau Alumni Association and Enlisted Association; as well as membership in three Chief's Groups and other service organizations.

-He is married to the former Geraldine Gouza, a retired school teacher.
+He was married to the former Geraldine Gouza, a retired school teacher.
 They have three children: Laura, a University of Pittsburgh graduate, is a teacher and spouse to James, Air Force Master Sergeant and Iraq War Veteran now stationed at McGuire Air Force Base, New Jersey.
 David, a Valley Forge Military Academy and Penn State University graduate is a Captain, who after serving in Iraq now Commands Alpha Battery, 1st Battalion, 22nd Field Artillery Regiment, Fort Sill, Oklahoma.
 Elizabeth, a Widner University graduate is a Nurse and Captain, now stationed at Fort Stewart, Georgia, who also served a year in Iraq.
 They have eight grandchildren: Joshua, Madeline, Ella, David, Christian, Grace, Bella, and Cora.